findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 You use less of it.

-A lot of the same apps that are huge hits on Ethereum exist on Layer 2 networks as well.
+A lot of the same apps that are huge hits on Ethereum exist on [Layer 2 networks](https://geck0x.com/posts/layer-2-blockchains-explained/)as well.
 AND, Layer 2 networks develop their own ecosystems.
 A whole bunch of decentralized apps (dApps) live only on Base, or Arbitrum, or even Degen (a Layer 3 network under Base).

-## **Why Ethereum Matters (and why geeks won’t shut up about it)**
+## **Why Ethereum Matters (And Why Geeks Won’t Shut Up About It)**

 Ethereum solved a problem.
 Bitcoin is cool, but it doesn't support enough commands to call it a programmable blockchain.
 It wasn't "Turing complete."
 Ethereum's enhanced programmability lets anyone build apps that can do virtually anything.
 And it made the network open to everyone.
 You, me, the weird guy at the bus stop, we can all deploy smart contracts to the network.